Raffles and Other Ticketed Events

 Gambling Permit Usage Request

-and submit to 1580J Memorial Union.
+and submit to 1580J Memorial Union or attach to your event authorization

 General guidelines are: